 Many freelancers do prefer to stay and work from home, using a home office, but on the days that you’d appreciate a change of scenery or if you’re visiting the UK’s capital city, here’s a selection of the best cafes to work at in London that should be at the top of your list.

-As more and more people turn to freelancing, coffee shops and cafes are in-turn embracing an evolving type of customer who chooses to use them as working spots.
+As more people turn to freelancing and businesses have become more relaxed around remote working, coffee shops and cafes are in-turn embracing an evolving type of customer who chooses to use them as working spots.
 There are a few essential qualities that a place needs to be fully laptop-friendly, and those most preferred by remote workers are:

 That last point is crucial and often overlooked, it’s super important that you’re working from a place that’s laptop friendly.
 There are some establishments where working with a laptop simply isn’t appropriate.
 These tend to be busy establishments serving food, with a fast turnaround time for each table – for example, small cafes near tourist hotspots.
 They are a business after all, and when they might be able to serve food to sixteen people (four lots of four) over two hours on a single table – it simply isn’t sustainable for them to lose that custom to a single freelancer buying a coffee or two in that time.

-This list includes a broad selection of cafes, libraries and coffee shops so that you can find an atmosphere that best fits your work style.
+This list includes a broad selection of cafes, libraries and coffee shops across London so that you can find an atmosphere that best fits your work style.

 Rather than just picking and sticking with a couple, it’s worth giving all of these spaces a try and then see which ones suit your needs best.
 Some days, you might want a space geared primarily for working while other times you might want something more laid-back where you can kick back to enjoy a coffee, pastry and a good book.

-The best cafes in London to work from as a freelancer:
+The best cafes in Central London to work from as a Freelancer

 96 Euston Rd, London NW1 2DB

 The British Library is a beautiful and quiet place to work from if you are looking for an area where you can sit down, get started on your projects, and enjoy free WiFi in an inherently peaceful environment.
-There are a number of cafes to choose from, including Origin Coffee, The Coffee Shop and The Kings Library Café.
-For our money, it’s one of the best cafes to study at in London.
+There are a number of cafes to choose from, including Origin Coffee.
+Note that the opening hours vary for each café at the British Library.
+For our money, the British Library is one of the best to study at in London.

-If you didn’t fancy a cafe then The British Library’s Reading Rooms are a convenient and quiet working location, and you’ll also get access to the library’s entire collection of works–whether you want to research something, find inspiration, or just take a short break from your projects.
-It’s a very calm place to be, and they provide you with everything you need to focus.
+If you didn’t fancy a cafe then The British Library’s Reading Rooms are a convenient and quiet working location, and you’ll also get access to the library’s entire collection of works – whether you want to research something, find inspiration, or just take a short break from your projects.
+It’s a very calm place to be, and they provide you with everything you need to focus on.

 In the Reading Rooms, you can claim a private desk nook where you can set up your laptop, plug in, and connect to the library’s free WiFi.
 Hundreds of people come in every day to do the same thing, but there are usually a few open desks at any given time so you won’t have a problem finding a seat.